jaybosamiya/security-notes/README.md

  do 2 walks - one through all uninteresting code paths; and one through only a single interesting path.
-The first walk trips all the uninteresting functions and disables those breakpoints, thereby leaving the the interesting ones showing up as breakpoints during the second walk.
+The first walk trips all the uninteresting functions and disables those breakpoints, thereby leaving the interesting ones showing up as breakpoints during the second walk.

 My personal style for analysis, is to start with static analysis,